racibaz/go-arch/README.md

 - **Postman Collection** for API testing
 - **EFK Stack** for logging

+## Notes
+- There are two config files that are .env and config.yaml.
+You can override config.yaml values with environment variables defined in the .env file.
+- You can use two ways to run database migrations:
+    1. Using golang-migrate package via Makefile commands.
+       The Command examples:
+        - name=init_schema make db_create_migration
+        - make db_migrate_up
+        - make db_migrate_down
+        - make db_migrate_force
+        - make db_migrate_drop
+        - make db_migrate_version
+    2. Using the `cmd/migrate` CLI application provided in the project.
+       The Command example:
+        - make migrate

 ### Run with Docker (air for live reload)
 ```bash
 docker compose up --build